wwu-mentors/IntelliJ-Workshop/README.md

    ### Purpose
    1. Help the user write code with the use of several common features
    2. Often, let the user compile and run the code completely within the IDE
-   3. Sometimes, provide GUI elements with in attempt to abstract ugly details of coding
+   3. Sometimes, provide GUI elements in attempt to abstract ugly details of coding

    ### Common Features
    1. Source code editting